Tom Lewis (golfer)

-Tom Lewis (born 5 January 1991) is a professional golfer who plays on the European Tour and the PGA Tour.
+Tom Lewis (born 5 January 1991) is an English professional golfer who currently plays on the European Tour.
+He has also played on the PGA Tour.

 Amateur career

 In 2009, Lewis won the Boys Amateur Championship at Royal St George's.
 In 2010, he lost to Peter O'Malley in a playoff for the New South Wales Open, and then tied for 12th place at the Australian Open.
 This was followed by victory on the Old Course at St Andrews in the 2011 St Andrews Links Trophy.

 Lewis qualified for the 2011 Open Championship at Royal St George's via Local Final Qualifying at Rye.
 In the first round he shot a five-under-par 65, giving him a share of the lead alongside Thomas Bjørn.
 This was the lowest single-round score by an amateur in Open Championship history, and the equal lowest in any major championship.
 It made him the first amateur to lead a major after a round since Mike Reid in the 1976 U.S. Open and the first amateur to lead the Open Championship since Michael Bonallack in 1968.
 One of Lewis's first-round partners was Tom Watson, after whom he is named.
 Lewis finished tied for 30th place and as the low amateur, he won the Silver Medal.